WhySooooFurious/The-Mac-Repo/README.md

   - This method involves just finding games that either support x64 or ARM64 through vendors such as Playcover, Mac App Store, Steam or Epic Games
   - Keep in mind that Windows games will not install at all
   - These are just games made for macOS and macOS only!

+**Emulators**
+  - This is a great option for playing old games up to PS3 or even PS4 in some cases but it might not work well with newer consoles and titles
+  - I personally use RetroArch for older games such as (a good alternative is OpenEMU although RetroArch is easier on the eyes):
+    - Amstrad - Amstrad CPC
+    - Atari - 2600
+    - Atari - 5200
+    - Atari - 7800
+    - Bandai - WonderSwan Color
+    - Coleco - ColecoVision
+    - Hudson Soft - PC Engine/TurboGrafx-16
+    - Nintendo - Gameboy
+    - Nintendo - Gameboy Color
+    - Nintendo - Gameboy Advance
+    - Nintendo - Nintendo DS
+    - Nintendo - Nintendo Entertainment System
+    - Nintendo - Super Nintendo Entertainment System
+    - Sega - Game Gear
+    - Sega - Master System - Mark III
+    - Sega - Mega Drive - Genesis
+    - Sega - SG1000
+    - SNK - Neo Geo Pocket Color
+    - Sord - Sord M5
+  - For PS3 emulation you can use RPCS3
+  - For Nintendo 3DS emulation you can use Citra

 ## To be Tested
   - Call of Duty - Black Ops 3